Quando Rondo: 2020–2021: Career controversies, QPac, Diary of a Lost Child and Still Taking Risks

 He released his debut studio album, QPac, on January 10, 2020, through Never Broke Again and Atlantic.
 The album features guest appearances from 2 Chainz, A Boogie wit da Hoodie, Lil Durk, Luh Kel, and Polo G. The album was preceded by five singles, "Just Keep Going", "Double C's", "Marvelous" featuring Polo G, "Collect Calls", "Bad Vibe" featuring 2 Chainz and A Boogie wit da Hoodie.

 Quando's fourth mixtape Diary of a Lost Child was released on August 26, 2020, in the middle of the week, on a Wednesday.
 Months later, on December 4, 2020, Quando released a YouTube exclusive mixtape, Before My Time Up.

-Following months of controversy surrounding his alleged involvement in King Von's death, Quando released his sixth mixtape, Still Taking Risks, on May 7, 2021.
+Following months of controversy surrounding his involvement in King Von's death, Quando released his sixth mixtape, Still Taking Risks, on May 7, 2021.
 The mixtape has no features, consisting of 15 tracks and three bonus records.